Hossam1104/netflix-clone/README.md

 # Netflix Clone App

-This project is a clone of netflix movie app created with TMDB APIs and Firebase
+This project is a clone of netflix movie app created with React JS, TMDB APIs and Firebase

 ## Note